sksamuel/hoplite/README.md

 Hoplite supports several built in property source implementations, and you can write your own if required.

-The `SystemPropertiesPropertySource` and `UserSettingsPropertySource` sources are automatically registered, with precedence in that order.
-Other property sources can be passed to the config loader builder.
+The `EnvironmentVariableOverridePropertySource`, `SystemPropertiesPropertySource` and `UserSettingsPropertySource` sources are automatically registered, with precedence in that order.
+Other property sources can be passed to the config loader builder as required.

 ### EnvironmentVariablesPropertySource